Azure/portaldocs/portal-sdk/generated/top-extensions-authentication-flow.md

     * Sample response:
         ```
         "value":{
             "authHeader":"Bearer eyJ0...",
             "authorizationHeader":"Bearer ...",
             "expiresInMs":3299000,
             "refreshToken":"MIIF...",
             "error":null,
             "errorMessage":null
         },
         "portalAuthorization":"MIIF..."
         ```

     **NOTE**: Tokens are cached in memory on the server.
-In this example, the `resourceName:self` indicates that this extension only calls itself from the client.
+In this example, the `resourceName: self` indicates that this extension only calls itself from the client.

 1. Now the extension's client side can call server side API's, or call external services directly.

     * Server side API

-        The extension's server-side code can exchange its current access token for another access token that allows it to use resources, as described in [http://aka.ms/portalfx/onbehalfof](http://aka.ms/portalfx/onbehalfof).
-The developer manages the permissions and dependencies for the extension by registering the application and coordinating with AAD Onboarding, as specified in [portalfx-extensions-onboarding-aad.md](portalfx-extensions-onboarding-aad.md).
-The registered  extension's server side code exchanges its access token for an access token for AAD Graph.
+        The extension's server-side code can exchange its current access token for another access token that allows it to use resources, as described in [https://aka.ms/portalfx/onbehalfof](https://aka.ms/portalfx/onbehalfof).
+Details of how this is achieved is outlined in [top-extensions-authentication-procedures.md](top-extensions-authentication-procedures.md)

     *  Direct external services call